 13 Frequently Asked Questions About Steam Showers Answered

 Do you have questions about steam showers and steam generators?
-When you make steam boilers for the U.S. Navy, hospital operating rooms and the Kennedy Space Center like we do, you can bet that we’ve answered a few questions about steam since our founding in 1917.
+When you make steam boilers for hospital operating rooms and the Kennedy Space Center like we do, you can bet that we’ve answered a few questions about steam since our founding in 1917.

 Many homeowners want to learn more about the health and wellness benefits of steam or how to install or construct their steam room.
 Below, we’ve posted answers to 13 frequently asked questions that can help put you on the path to feeling intensely good with steam.
 If you have questions that are not addressed here, send them along to our steam experts by leaving a comment.

 Q. How does a home steam shower work?

 A. A steam generator, typically no larger than a briefcase and often installed in a vanity or closet, heats the water to a boil.
 You push a button, delivering the resulting steam from the generator to the steam head outlet and into your shower enclosure.
 And then you relax and enjoy the luxury of steam.
 It's really quite simple.

 For more information about steam generators, read Buying a Steam Generator?
 Look For These 13 Features!